thelogbox/thelogbox.github.com/_posts/2010-04-06-wireless-linux-music-player.md

 ---

 This project will let you control a music player daemon running on a Linux box.
-The Linux box can is jacked into a stereo receiver &mdash; It's an over engineered music player.
+The Linux box (headphone jack) will be connected into a stereo receiver (input) &mdash; It's an over engineered music player.
 But if you don't have anything better to do with an old notebook, this might save it from the junk yard.

 For this project, I used 1) an old notebook with WiFi still working 2) an old stereo receiver with 3.5mm stereo jack input